Bank of Danzig: Overview

 In the immediate aftermath of World War I, a currency union was planned to complement the customs union between Danzig and the nascent Polish state.
-The Polish National Loan Bank, Poland's temporary central bank, opened a branch to that effect in the city-state, while the latter's monetary needs were still served by the local branch of the Reichsbank.
-Because of hyperinflation in both Germany and Poland, however, that project failed to come fruition and it was abandoned in September 1923.
+The Polish National Loan Bank, Poland's provisional central bank, opened a branch to that effect in the city-state, while the latter's monetary needs were still served by the local branch of the Reichsbank.
+Because of hyperinflation in both Germany and Poland, however, that project failed to come to fruition, and it was abandoned in September 1923.